 So your boss has come to you and said you need to do a competitive analysis.
-Maybe you’ve never done one before, or maybe it’s been a while and you need to brush up on your skills before you conduct another one.
-Either way, we’ve got your back.
+Perhaps you’re looking for a competitive analysis example to guide you, whether you’ve never conducted one before or it’s been a while since your last assessment.
+Maybe you need to brush up on your skills before diving into another one.

 By the end of this post, you’re going to…